Boy Scouts of the Philippines: Post-1986 developments

 Founders of the Boy Scouts of the Philippines.
 Stamp for National Boy Scout Movement 50th Anniversary, 28 Oct 1987.

 In 1986, the Boy Scouts of the Philippines marked its Golden Jubilee.
 Following the People Power Revolution, the organization abandoned the name Kapatirang Scout ng Pilipinas and reverted to its original name.
 Then-President Corazon Aquino, serving as the country’s first female Chief Scout, oversaw the change.

 In 1990–1991, the BSP introduced a program for pre-school boys called KID Scouting.
 Since the English word “kid” did not align with Filipino terminology, it was reinterpreted as an acronym for Kabataang Iminumulat Diwa (“Youth with Awakened Spirit”), written in all capital letters.
 The 12th Asia-Pacific Jamboree took place in 1991 at the University of the Philippines Los Baños.
 The following year, the BSP reinstated its original badge design.

 The Philippines went on to host a series of regional and international Scouting events.
 In 1993, it organized the first ASEAN Scout Jamboree.
 Manila hosted the 2nd World Scout Parliamentary Union in 1997, and in 1999, the first Venture Scout Jamboree was held at Ilian Hills, Iriga City, Camarines Sur.

 In 2006, the Boy Scouts of the Philippines issued National Office Memorandum No. 47, S. 2006, which formally allowed girls aged 13 to 17 years old to join the BSP Senior Scout Program.
 Girls who wish to join the BSP are required to register first with the Girl Scouts of the Philippines and secure parental and guardian consent to join the BSP.

 The BSP joined the worldwide centennial celebration of the Scout Movement in 2007.
 From December 28, 2009 to January 3, 2010, the Philippines hosted the 26th Asia-Pacific Scout Jamboree, the third held in the country.
 The BSP commemorated its 75th anniversary in 2011 and organized the National Peace Jamboree in 2013, held simultaneously at Mount Makiling in Laguna, Capitol Hills Scout Camp in Cebu City, and Camp Malagos in Davao City.

 In 2014, the BSP marked the centennial of the Lorillard Spencer Troop, the first official Scout troop in the Philippines.
 A Centennial Jamboree was held across three sites: Marikina (Luzon), Cebu City (Visayas), and Zamboanga City (Mindanao).

 The centennial of the BSA Philippine Islands Council was celebrated in 2023, marking the beginning of preparations for the BSP’s own centennial observances in 2036.

 Programs

 KID Scout Program

 KID Scouting (Kabataang Iminumulat Diwa) is for boys 4 to 6 years old in pre-school.
 They wear a light blue neckerchief.

 KAB Scout Program

-KAB Scouting (Kabataan Alay sa Bayan) is for boys 6 to 9 years old.
+KAB Scouting (Kabataan Alay sa Bayan) is for boys 6 to 8 years old or Grades 1-3.
 They wear a yellow neckerchief.
+The one thing unique about the KAB scout program is that their program is based on "The Jungle Book" Because the moral lesson about the story is about Family or in the story are the wolves.
+Where the KAB Scouts follow the Law The aspects of survival and character.